 Often adopted children go missing

 Precariousness pushes thousands of Haitian parents to entrust their children to reception centers or to have them adopted.
-Most of these children leave the country without the parents having any way of tracking them or keeping in touch.
+Most of these children leave the country without the parents having any way of keeping track of them or of staying in touch.

 Originally from Petit-Goâve, Bernadette Auguste is one of the participating parents.
 In 2002, she gave birth to Mikerlange Louis-Jean, a girl with round eyes.
 Since 2005, the 52-year-old shopkeeper has lived with a deep regret.
 She has not heard from her child whom she only had the chance to cuddle during her first three years.